Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 ```

 ### Packages
-- As per [Oracle](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) standards packages should be written in all lowercase, using dot as a separator which shall group objects functionally in appropriate package directories.
+As per [Oracle](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) standards packages should be written in all lowercase, using dot as a separator which shall group them functionally in appropriate package directories.

   Example usage:
   ```java